andy5995/vs-fltk/README.md

 - [mio](https://github.com/vimpunk/mio) memory mapping for loading files.
 - [hashlib](https://github.com/KaruroChori/hash-library) for cryptographic functions (and not).
 - [libuv](https://libuv.org/) for me not to care about portable code.
-- [vs.templ](https://github.com/karurochori/vs-templ) a library to parse markdown (not just to HTML).
+- [vs.templ](https://github.com/lazy-eggplant/vs-templ) a library to parse markdown (not just to HTML).
+- [vs.robot](https://github.com/lazy-eggplant/vs-robot) a library to perform automatic actions on FLTK.

 ### For embedded scripts

 - [libffi](https://github.com/libffi/libffi) to simplify symbol sharing between languages.
 - [tcc](https://github.com/KaruroChori/tcc-vs) the embeddable C compiler used for C scripts.
+- [cello](https://libcello.org) an unholy macro machine for C to transform it into a dynamic language.
 - [quickjs](https://github.com/quickjs-ng) the embeddable JS runtime used for JS scripts.
 - [lua](https://www.lua.org/) and [luajit](http://luajit.org/) to support Lua scripts.
 - [wamr](https://github.com/bytecodealliance/wasm-micro-runtime) the embeddable WASM runtime used for scripts, portable compiled components & compilers.
-- [cello](https://libcello.org) an unholy macro machine for C to transform it into a dynamic language.

 ### For custom components